Mars probe, Hope, heads for the red planet after historic launch from Japan

 If these missions move ahead as scheduled, then it will be a busy February for Mars watchers.
 Hope has earned the distinction of being the first of the three to start the epic journey.

-Discuss: Hope Mars probe heads for the red planet after historic launch
+Discuss: Hope Mars probe is headed for the red planet after picture perfect launch

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.